Jakejamesreid/Coronavirus_Dashboard/README.md

 The user has the ability to see the total confirmed cases, deaths and recoveries since the virus first occured in Ireland.

 ### View County Specific Coronavirus Figures
-The user has the ability to see the total confirmed cases, deaths and recoveries for each county in Ireland.
+The user has the ability to see the total confirmed cases for each county in Ireland.

 ### Sign Up For Email Updates
 The user has the ability to subscribe for daily email updates to see the total new confirmed cases, deaths and recoveries for that day.
+Note: these daily email updates will be implemented at a later date, for now the emails are just being collected.

 ---

 ## Future Goals
 There are many useful updates that could be implemented in this project in the future.

+### Use better datasets
+The datasets that were used are very poor quality.
+A future update would use more accurate and regularly updated datasets

+### Newsletter
+The newsletter requires a backend so a future update would add a backend to this project which emails all subscribers with a daily update.
+Alternatively a paid plan with an email marketing platform would also work.

 ### Worldwide statistic
 This project could be expanded to provide worldwide statistics and a worldwide Interactive SVG map.